Skip to content

 มัสยิดบ้านดาโต๊ะ (มัสยิดดาโต๊ะ)

-Pattani Reviewed Jun 2026
+Pattani Reviewed Jul 2026

 Entry Free

-Ban Dato Mosque — also called Masjid Dato or Masjid Darunnaaim — is one of Pattani’s oldest mosques, with a history of more than 200 years.
-The mosque’s name comes from “Dato Payeng,” a brass merchant who, according to local legend, was executed for defying the provincial governor’s prohibition on brass sales during a period when the metal was needed for cannon casting.
-The surrounding village and graveyard bear the same name, making this a site where oral history and landscape reinforce each other.
+The mosque’s name traces back to “Dato Payeng,” a brass merchant who, according to local legend, was executed for defying the provincial governor’s ban on brass sales during a period when the metal was needed for cannon casting.
+The surrounding village and graveyard carry the same name, so the oral history and the physical setting reinforce each other on a visit — walk from the mosque to the nearby graves and you’re tracing the same story.

 Location & Directions